Greece holiday destinations

 Best family holidays in Greece

 Corfu is much maligned because of one or two cheap-and-nasty package resorts, but a great deal of the island is beautiful, particularly the north-east corner.
 There you’ll find some gorgeous villas with pools within easy reach of charming beachfront tavernas and restaurants.
-Nearby Kefalonia also has some gorgeous villas.

 Crete is the largest and most southerly Greek island.
 It has dramatic landscapes and a long season – making it ideal for Easter and October half term, as well as the summer break.
 You can easily get away from the busy resorts and find some great-value villas with private pools in the countryside.
 In the sleepy village of Pendamodi near Heraklion you’ll find these luxury villas are perfect for families.
 If you want to be on the beach, try the Blue Beach Apartments in Stavros close to a sheltered sandy cove, perfect for young children.

-Best Greece holidays for couples
+Best holidays in Greece for couples

 In Crete we love this collection of boutique hotels and stylish houses handpicked by the experts at i-escape.
 There is everything from a rustic hideaway in the White Mountains to an opulent suite in a restored Venetian palazzo in Rethymno.